learn-academy-2021-echo/week-1-assessment-SpiralCode28/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. GitHub pull request:
+1. GitHub pull request: Telling another that they can review a branch that was submitted to the repository.

-2. Higher Order Functions:
+2. Higher Order Functions: Functions that operate on or change other functions.

-3. Jest:
+3. Jest: A way to test code without making changes to a system.

-4. Objects:
+4. Objects: Data types that contain collections of Keys and Values.
+They may contain properties and meethods.

-5. Classes:
+5. Classes: A blueprint for Objects.
+Encapsulates data with the code to work on data.